 Ismail Bey Gaspıralı belongs to the founding fathers of Turkish nationalism.
 His writings are very famous in Turkey and published in different editions in recent years.
-Ismail Bey is honored as a cosmopolitan, for international understanding or as a bridge builder and above all as a leading example for many Turkish-nationalist intellectuals.
+Ismail Bey is honoured as a cosmopolitan, for international understanding or as a bridge-builder and above all as a leading example for many Turkish-nationalist intellectuals.
 Hüseyin I. Çiçek’s article aims at taking a critical approach to Ismail Bey’s writings and working out dichotomies in his reasoning using Turkish Gaspıralı sources.

 Check the Human Behaviour – Islam and German Law